 - Exhale, and spread your shoulder blades wide like wings, without rounding your shoulders forward.

 - Press your entire palm firm into the block.

-- Try to keep your bicep facing the floor, creating slight internal rotation of the arm bones.
+- Try to keep your bicep facing the floor, creating a slight internal rotation of the arm bones.